 adult rosehairs will get along swimmingly with very little.
 A 5 gallon

-container with a thin layer of substrate, a shelter, and a water dish works
+container with a thin layer of substrate, a shelter, and a

 well.
 They like it dry, so don't bother moistening the substrate